-The Bank's core information system includes universal modules for retail, corporate and investment banking, as well as an integrated Workflow system which serves for processing and approval of loan applications, acceptance and registration of currency transfers and authorization of other payment transactions.
 The system is built in compliance with all risk control principles, including the four eyes principle applied in day-to-day banking.

-The aims of Fibank are through its centralized and integrated IT infrastructure to provide first-class service and high level of security in the execution of banking transactions, as well as to maintain reliable databases, networks and systems in order to ensure the continuity of service and key processes in the Bank.
-In the context of the growing importance of digitization in the banking sector over the period, Fibank updated its virtualization environment, including in order enable offering new digital services.
+Through its centralized and integrated IT infrastructure, the Bank aims to provide first-class service and high level of security in the execution of banking transactions, as well as to maintain reliable databases, networks and systems ensuring continuity of service and key processes within the Bank.